ColinEberhardt/assemblyscript-temporal/README.md

 *If you have thoughts / ideas on the implementation technique, please open an issue*

+This project is still very much in the early exploration phase.
+I'd like to implement more of the temporal features and uncover more of the underlying challenge (see below) before starting on a more structured implementation roadmap.

 ### Current challenges and open questions ...

 1. Oveloaded functions